emberjs/rfcs/text/0000-angle-bracket-invocation.md

 > Note: The [named blocks RFC](https://github.com/emberjs/rfcs/blob/master/text/0226-named-blocks.md)
 > proposed to use the `<@foo>...</@foo>` syntax on the invocation side to mean
-> proivding a block named `@foo`.
+> providing a block named `@foo`.
 This will create a conflict with this RFC.
 > Since the named blocks RFC has not been implemented yet, we propose to change
 > that syntax to avoid the conflict, for example, `<@foo=>...</@foo>` or
 > `<Block @foo>...</Block>`.